My PPG wave 2.3 page

 Here is the small test fixture I made for the PROZ board:

-Here is the simple schematic for the PROZ board test fixture.
+Here is an archive containing the schematic and PIC source code for the PROZ board test fixture.
+Use these at your own risk.
 A latch is used to drive the LEDs because the PIC doesn't have enough pins to drive everything directly.

 The four LEDs show which of the 16 tests is currently running.
 Selecting a test causes values to be written to registers on the PROZ board, then a scope can be used to check the result.
 With 16 tests, I was able to check each bit of the frequency section increment value.
 And with the same 16 tests I also wrote to registers in the PWN section to check some things.
 The PROZ board is constantly cycling through 16 channels for the 16 oscillators.
 This makes testing more complicated.
 By isolating four pins of one of the socketed 74S163 chips, and then driving these signals with the PIC, I was able to select just one channel all the time for easier testing.
 The left switch on the fixture steps through the channels and the right switch selects the test being run.
 The channel selection is applied to the PROZ board using the four small clip leads.
 I did not have the correct DIN connector for the PROZ board, so I used parts of two connectors instead.

 Copyright © 2007-2019 by Tauntek.com.
 All rights reserved.